ByteRise/purple/README.md

 # PurplePipManager

-PurplePipManager is a C++ program that manages Python virtual environments and packages.
+PurplePipManager is a C++ program that manages Python packages.

 ## Usage